ShujiaHuang/cmdbtools/README.md

 Run `cmdbtools query-variant -h` to see all available options.

-A example of quering a varaint by chromosome name and position.
+Here is an example for quering a varaint by chromosome name and position.

 ```bash
 cmdbtools query-variant -c chr17 -p 41234470
 ```

-and you will get something like:
+and you will get something looks like below:

 ```bash
 ##fileformat=VCFv4.2